 A slow website is as good as down.
-An e-commerce website making $100,000 a day will lose $2.5 million each year because of a 1-second loading delay.
-And the search ranking suffers too.
 No matter which provider you choose, a good website loading speed is a must.

 But what does “good” mean?
 The answer isn’t carved in stone, and it depends on the needs of your business.
 With time your website may become more complex.
 So the loading speed will have to keep up.

 Want some hard figures?
 Try our Website Speed Test to find out your site’s response time or the sites you are interested in.
 Using it in combination with our website host checker, you may get an idea about some providers’ average loading speeds.

 If you don’t have much experience with web hosting and can’t evaluate the hosting service properly, you’ll need some guidelines.
 Many providers offer comprehensive knowledge bases with detailed instructions, including video how-to’s.

 Besides, it’s good to know someone can help you 24/7 in case of an emergency.
 Usually, hosting companies provide around the clock support via various channels, including a live chat or a phone.